Project – 40,000,000 SEO urls in SQL

 Here’s what I needed to do.

-2. Client also has some Local and National Directories
+2. The client also has some Local and National Directories

-Client wanted to have specific SEO friendly urls for between all his online properties.
-My job was to use all these data to generate links to and from all his online properties with very specific business rules, none of the client’s customers can be link one another, but customers can be linked from directores, customers can only show up on local directories within certain distance to make the local searches relevant, there can be no duplicate links (both source and target) on the same page, some customers would choose to opt out of the links, etc. There are a lot more very specific business rules.
+The client wanted to have specific SEO-friendly URLs linking all of his online properties.
+My job was to use all these data to generate links to and from all his online properties with very specific business rules; none of the client’s customers can be linked to one another, but customers can be linked from directories, customers can only show up on local directories within a certain distance to make the local searches relevant, there can be no duplicate links (both source and target) on the same page, some customers would choose to opt out of the links, etc. There are a lot more very specific business rules.

-Rules aside, the list of customers is dynamic, more customers sign-up, some quit, some change their address, domain, etc. So the engine that generates all these links has to be dynamic and run nightly – this means it has to be finished within few hours.
-So with these requirements I had setup to design the application – a .NET Console application that would be triggered as a scheduled task every night.
+Rules aside, the list of customers is dynamic, more customers sign up, some quit, some change their address, domain, etc. So the engine that generates all these links has to be dynamic and run nightly – this means it has to be finished within a few hours.
+So with these requirements, I had set up to design the application – a .NET Console application that would be triggered as a scheduled task every night.

 First I wrote the business end of things – all the business rules about generating the links.
-After some tweaks the engine was done and when it completed I was getting about 40 million links.
-These means over 40 million records into a SQL table.
-At first I was simply working on the data/links generation and not persisting the data to database.
-First time I added the database into the mix, and kick started the process and waited an hours or so to complete the database imports.
+After some tweaks, the engine was done and when it was completed I was getting about 60 million links.
+This means over 60 million records in a single SQL table.
+At first, I was simply working on the data/links generation and not persisting the data to the database. the first time I added the database into the mix, kick-started the process, and waited an hour or so to complete the database imports.
 To my surprise after a couple of hours the process was still going, OK – waited a little longer same thing.

-Pretty soon I realized something is off about my time assumptions, had to stop everything, instrument the process to get back performance and completion matrix to see how things are going.
-Well, turns out had I just my original one-record-at-a-time procedure it would have taken about a month to the the entire process.
-Ouch, not acceptable for a process that needs to run and complete daily.
+Pretty soon I realized something was off about my time assumptions, had to stop everything and instrument the process to get back the performance and completion matrix to see how things were going.
+Well, turns out that with just my original one-record-at-a-time procedure it would have taken about a month to the entire process to complete.
+Ouch, not acceptable for a process that needs to run and complete overnight.

-Back to drawing board and instrumenting the new process.
-Turns out the 1st 1000 records goes in very quickly less than a second, then the 2nd 1000 records takes about 2 seconds, the 3rd chunk of data takes over 8 seconds, and the 4th 1000 records was taking over the minute – see a pattern here?
+Back to the drawing board and instrumenting the new process.
+Turns out the 1st 1000 records go in very quickly – less than a second, then the 2nd 1000 records take about 2 seconds, the 3rd chunk of data takes over 8 seconds, and the 4th 1000 records was taking over the minute – see a pattern here?
 It was the indexing that was so drastically slowing things down, pausing the insert to let the index build from the previous insert.
-Again a road block – need a different approach.
+Again a roadblock – need a different approach.

-After few more designs and quick prototypes I have finally settled on a design.
+After a few more designs and quick prototypes, I have finally settled on a design.
 I needed to use the .NET SqlBulkCopy class for fast imports.
-I had to make my console 64bit only Application and enable .NET’s Large Memory objects support to allow in-memory HashSet (like a List/Array but optimized for searches) of object.
+I had to make my console 64bit only Application and enable .NET’s Large Memory objects support to allow in-memory HashSet (like a List/Array but optimized for searches) objects.
 So here’s what the process looked like:

-1. Put all Customer’s, Local and National Directories and other relevant data into HashSets
+1. Put all Customer Local and National Directories and other relevant data into HashSets

 2. Use Customer’s and Directories dataset boundaries to break the entire processing into several passes.